-Russia, Iran Draw Line In Sand – Warn They Will ‘Respond With Force’ If US Attacks Again
+Russia, Iran Draw Line In Sand – Warn They Will ‘Respond With Force’ If U.S. Attacks Again

 So far, no reports of conflict between Russian and American forces have been reported.
 However, with tensions escalating between the two countries, it will only take one incident to bring things quickly to a head.

-The United States Secretary of State Rex Tillerson is headed to Moscow in the upcoming weeks to discuss Russian involvement in the international community and its role in the Assad regime.
+The United States Secretary of State, Rex Tillerson, is headed to Moscow in the upcoming weeks to discuss Russian involvement in the international community and its role in the Assad regime.
 When speaking to ABC’s This Week, he went on record as saying that the failure that is directly related to the recent chemical attacks is “a failure on Russia’s part to achieve its commitment to the international community.”

 Tillerson did not say directly that Russia was directly involved in the planning or executing the attack, but he does expect Russia to take a firmer stance with Assad.
 He continued by saying that every time an attack of this nature happened, “it draws Russia closer to some level of responsibility.”